-One dead after being pulled from Angle Lake on Thursday night
+One dead in apparent drowning at Angle Lake

-One person died after being pulled from SeaTac’s Angle Lake Thursday night, according to sheriff and fire officials.
+One person died after being pulled from SeaTac’s Angle Lake on Thursday night, according to sheriff and fire officials.

 Crews responded to the lake around 6:30 p.m. after receiving reports of a possible drowning, Puget Sound Regional Fire Authority Capt.
 Joe Root said Friday morning.
 Officials pulled two people, who appeared to be a young girl and her father, from the water, Root said.